-Farmhouse Fall Decor Inspiration
+Farmhouse Fall Decor Home Tour

-Today, I want to share with you simple ideas to create a beautiful space regardless of how big (or small) your home is and your budget.
-Most of my decor is either homemade, thrifted or repurposed.
+Sticking to simple fall décor mixing homemade, store bought, and vintage hand-me-downs is my style and today, I want to share with you some simple ideas, including some DIYs, for creating a beautiful space regardless of how big (or small) your home is and your budget.

 Neutrals are Wonderful But The Colors of Fall are BREATHTAKING

-There is something about the rich colors of fall that have always appealed to me.
-I also love neutral decor and some of the lovely muted tones that are more and more popular for autumn decor but, and this is a big but, I try to use the same decor over and over each year maybe adding one new item per year or making something new so this year’s decor is all recycled from more years than I care to remember.
+I also love neutral décor and some of the lovely muted tones that are more and more popular for autumn décor but, and this is a big but, I try to use the same décor over and over each year maybe adding one new item per year or making something new so this year's décor is all recycled from more years than I care to remember.

 How To Decorate for Fall on a Budget

 This year I started by decorating my mantel which is a big deal for me.
-I have dreamed of having a fireplace and mantel for as long as I’ve owned this house.
-I got tired of waiting and built my own last winter.
-I started with an old cabinet and went from there and hopefully, someday I’ll share all the details and the how-to.
+I have dreamed of having a fireplace and mantel for as long as I've owned this house.

 Inside the fireplace, I placed some mums that were a birthday gift from my middle son (he knows me so well!) into an upcycled seagrass basket and placed that on top of an old drawer for added height.